 Adverse effects of not getting enough sleep range from waking up grumpy, with bags under your eyes and craving sugary snacks, to not being able to focus.
 However, these are only short-term repercussions, because your sleep deficit could be impacting your overall health more than you realise.

-The NHS of sleep a night to function at our best.
+The NHS recommends adults get between 7 and 9 hours of sleep a night to function at our best.
 But as everyone has different sleep needs, you may find that if you are waking up tired and longing for your bed you may not be getting the quality sleep you need.
 After even a short period without meeting the recommended hours of valuable sleep, you may experience brain fog and lack of concentration.
 Regularly failing to meet this amount of sleep may lead to serious health issues such as obesity and high blood pressure –which can shorten your life.

 Getting enough sleep can help boost your immune system, can enhance mental wellbeing and help you maintain a healthy weight.
 There is also evidence to suggest that improved periods of shuteye can increase fertility and have a positive impact on preventing both diabetes and heart disease.